wrapp/wrapp-log.js/README.md

 The log output will look like the example below, but on one line only.
 Any additional properties will be added.

-Errors are parsed to some extent (message, name and any attacked properties), and the error stack trace uses npm module [stack-trace](https://www.npmjs.com/package/stack-trace)
+Errors are serialized to some extent (message, name and any attacked properties), and the error stack trace uses npm module [stack-trace](https://www.npmjs.com/package/stack-trace)

 ```
 {